Insurance Agency Revenue Multiples: 2026 Market Data

 - $500K agency with zero documentation: 1.4x = $700K

-Factor 4: Growth Trajectory
+Factor 4: How Does Growth Trajectory Affect the Multiple?

 Impact: ±5-10% on final valuation